dotlattice/LatticeObjectTree/README.md

 }
 ```

-The filter included in the library is the ObjectTreeNodeFilter class.
+The filter included in the library is the `ObjectTreeNodeFilter` class.
 By default it accepts every node except the ones that you specifically exclude.
 See the [Filtering](#filtering) section for more details.

 But there are lots of other ways you could filter properties.
 For example, you may want to exclude all nodes except the ones that you explicitly include.
 To do something like that, you can implement the interface with your own class and use it anywhere that you could use the default filter.

 ### Edges

 The edges in an object tree are the links between the object nodes.
-The edges in an ObjectTree are implementations of the IObjectTreeEdge.

-By default, an ObjectTree is constructed using the DefaultObjectTreeEdge for its edges.
+By default, an `ObjectTree` is constructed using the `ObjectTreeEdge` class for its edges.
 This works great if all of your edges are either properties, fields, or indexes in some kind of enumerable.

-An interface was used for these edges to account for the possibility of having some other kind of link between nodes.
-So you can consider creating your own implementation of the IObjectTreeEdge interface if the default class doesn't have enough information in it for your purposes.
+You could also create a subclass of the `ObjectTreeEdge` to account for the possibility of having some other kind of link between nodes.

 ## NUnit